Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ![Secret menu](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Secret%20menu.png)

-# Part 4: some random stuff
+# Part 4: some random stuff for camera nerds
 ## 2021-07-01 Update: structure of the Hello Kitty Pocket Camera save

 Thanks to Cristofer Cruz who built a real Hello Kitty Pocket Camera from the dead body of a Pocket Camera and a MX27C8000 EPROM, we were able to explore the SRAM structure from various dumps.
 The save format is about the same than the Game Boy Camera with some exceptions: